Notonindito: Indonesian Fascist Party

 In the summer of 1933, newspapers in Java reported that Notonindito had broken with the Indonesian National Party and founded his own party which he called the Partai Fasis Indonesia (Indonesian Fascist Party).
 The party was said to have as its goal an independent Java with a descendant of Sutawijaya (founder of the Mataram Sultanate) as its constitutional monarch.
-The party also wished the Indies to become a federation of such independent kingdoms with a non-aggression pact with the Netherlands.
+The party also wished the Indies to become a confederation of such independent kingdoms with a non-aggression pact with the Netherlands.
 Reaction to the new party was generally quite negative in the Indies press.
 For example, a newspaper associated with the Indonesian National Party, Menjala, stated that solutions to the Indies' problems should be found in the present, not in the Feudal past.
 Sikap, likewise, thought that such a project was against the interests of the common Indonesian and that a twisting of Javanese historical figures into Fascist mythology was poorly considered, whereas the editors of Djawa Barat thought the party was counterproductive and harmful.
 Notonindito quickly denied to newspapers that he had "accepted the offer" of this party to become its leader.
 Nonetheless, investigation by De Locomotief seemed to indicate that the part did indeed exist and that it had a few dozen members at that time.
 It is unclear what happened with the party after that.

 After the episode with the Indonesian Fascist Party, he also became increasingly interested in Japanese presence in the Indies.
 He became co-chair of a local organization in Bandung called the Japanese-Indonese-Institute.